Last updated on May 25, 2026

 Widespread Panic makes every shuffle feel like a problem.
 This red enchantment forces any player who shuffles their library to put a card from their hand on top of their deck, effectively turning tutors and fetch lands into card disadvantage.

-Whatโ€™s clever about Widespread Panic is that it punishes deck manipulation without outright stopping it, which means players can still go for their search effectsโ€”but at a cost that can slow down their hand development.
 It fits particularly well into chaos-style decks, group slug strategies, or any red-based build that wants to sow a little extra disruption without locking down the table entirely.

-#11.
+#12.
 River Song

 River Song

 Whenever an opponent scries, surveils, or searches their library, River Song gets a +1/+1 counter and then deals damage to that player equal to its power.
-This cardโ€™s color identity in blue-red also makes it a fun fit for spellslinger decks that want a bit of passive aggression on the side.
+You'll naturally punish a lot of normal game actions, but you can also make opponents take these actions to force the issue.

-#10.
+#11.
 Mindlock Orb

 Mindlock Orb

-Simple, symmetrical, and brutally effective, Mindlock Orb is a piece of artifact-based hate that locks down library searches entirely for all players.
+Simple and symmetrical, Mindlock Orb is a piece of artifact-based hate that locks down library searches entirely for all players.
 The big selling point here is that being an artifact makes it easy to slot in places, a huge advantage in Commander and artifact-focused decks.
-While it comes down a bit slower at 4 mana, the permanent shutdown of tutors makes this a powerful tool against combo players looking to assemble win conditions like Kiki-Jiki, Mirror Breaker and Pestermite.
+Mindlock Orb tends to show up more often in slower metas or dedicated prison builds that don't care about searchingโ€”or can work around it through direct card draw and recursion.

-#9.
+#5.
 Archivist of Oghma

 Archivist of Oghma

 If you've ever wanted to turn your opponent's tutor spells into your own card advantage engine, Archivist of Oghma is the dream.
 This little halfling cleric comes down with flash, letting you sneak it in right when your opponent thinks theyโ€™re about to safely fetch, tutor, or even crack an Expedition Map.
 Commander is where Archivist of Oghma really shines since the format is stacked with tutors and fetch lands.
+Expect to see quite a bit of this one at higher-power cEDH tables.

 #4.
 Ashiok, Dream Render